The Science of Infusing: A Comprehensive Guide

 Cold Infusion: This method is ideal for delicate ingredients such as herbs and flowers.
 Submerge the ingredients in the solvent and store in a cool, dark place.
 The infusion time may vary from a few hours to several weeks, depending on the desired intensity.

-See also The Art of Cooking with Spirits: Tips and Techniques
+See also Mastering the Art of Grilling: Tips and Techniques

 Hot Infusion: Suitable for more robust ingredients like spices, hot infusion involves heating the solvent and ingredients together.
 This method speeds up the extraction process but may affect some heat-sensitive flavors.